 Plans for a “Microsoft Learning App for Teams” points towards the company’s commitment to making skills development and training an integral element of the platform.
 Since the Teams system can index and translate content, and highlight skills based on teams, channels or topics, it has the potential to help managers to identify where learning is required, as well as what tools are available for training and how these methods have previously impacted individual or team productivity.

-Beyond the core features of Microsoft Teams itself are the many tools which users can add to Teams via plug-ins, including powerful performance management tools which bring significant benefits to leaders and managers looking to encourage the development of talent:
+Beyond the core features of Microsoft Teams itself are the many tools that users can add to Teams via plug-ins, including powerful performance management tools which bring significant benefits to leaders and managers looking to encourage the development of talent:

 Creating and boosting a learning culture

 Performance management software allows leaders and managers to set the tone of the company’s ethics and priorities and boost the signal across the workforce, encouraging the behaviours they wish to see reflected.
-By making feedback and learning central to the business ethos, leaders can be assured that a positive work environment which values personal development and the continuous sharing of knowledge is embedded in the mindset of its employees.
+By making feedback and learning central to the business ethos, leaders can be assured that a positive work environment that values personal development and the continuous sharing of knowledge is embedded in the mindset of its employees.

 Setting and tracking development objectives…

 Establishing development objectives across individuals, teams and departments allows leaders to clarify their short- and long-term business strategy, tracking progress towards the goals which matter the most.
-Development objectives can cover a wide variety of topics, from personal training and skills development, to management, leadership and productivity.
+Development objectives can cover a wide variety of topics, from personal training and skills development to management, leadership and productivity.

 … And linking these to Personal Development Plans